 ”Compared to other industries, this doesn’t seem much.
 But IT is a high visibility industry, and many regard us as a leader.
 Also, the sector is energy-intensive, and it’s growing fast, so we have a great responsibility.”

 From sustainable IT to IT for sustainability

 He believes that a great transition has taken place during recent years.
-A change from sustainable IT, with a focus on efficiency in energy and materials in their own activities, to IT for sustainability.
-The latter is a vastly greater group, where IT is used for influencing other industries, from healthcare to manufacture, in a positive direction.
+A change from sustainable IT, with a focus on efficiency in energy and materials in their activities, to IT for sustainability.
+The latter is a vastly greater group, where IT is used for influencing other industries, from healthcare to manufacturing, in a positive direction.